migtools/lib-ui/README.md

 If you need to use an unpublished branch (such as when developing an app PR and a lib-ui PR at the same time), you can reference the dependency directly from your local disk by using `yarn link` or `npm link`.

 First, clone the lib-ui repo somewhere, `cd` to that clone, install and build the package, and run `yarn link`.
+Unfortunately, you then need to delete `node_modules` in the lib-ui directory so the app's builder doesn't pick it up.

 ```sh
 git clone https://github.com/konveyor/lib-ui.git konveyor-lib-ui